 This payment is disputed by Joel Hurstfield, who regards Garnet as an unreliable informant.
 However, G.P.V Akrigg defends Garnet, referring to a comment made by Garnet’s biographer about the “sense of accuracy” in his letters.

 There’s no doubt that wards who refused marriages did have to pay substantial fines to their guardians, but it’s also possible that Father Garnet was accurately quoting a false rumour he’d heard.

 The young Earl’s income at age 21, as estimated by Akrigg, was likely to have been close to £3000 a year.
 A fine calculated at up to two years of his lands’ annual value would therefore make £5000 a credible amount, but whether or not the Earl paid any money to Lord Burghley is unknown.

 What we do know is that in his early twenties the Earl was reduced to selling land.
-Oddly, Akrigg, who is convinced that the Earl did pay Burghley such a huge sum of money, attributes his financial difficulties to an extravagant lifestyle.
+Oddly, Akrigg, who is convinced that the Earl did pay Burghley, attributes his financial difficulties to an extravagant lifestyle.
 However, they may have been the result of having to pay the fine.

 Joel Hurstfield The Queen’s Wards: Wardship and Marriage under Elizabeth I (1958) p142.

 H.E.
 Bell An Introduction to the History and Records of the Court of Wards & Liveries (1953) p126.

 G.P.V.
 Akrigg Shakespeare & the Earl of Southampton (1968) pp19-21.

 Akrigg pp21-22.